 Professor Lynn’s scholarly career was devoted to the history of West Africa and he published most extensively and importantly on the 19th- and 20th-century history of Nigeria.
 His scholarly achievements were matched by the reputation he enjoyed as an exciting teacher and a generous colleague and friend.
 This award reflects Professor Lynn’s interests.

-Closing dates for applications and supporting references for the 2023 and 2024 awards are:
+Closing dates for applications and supporting references for 2024 awards are:

 Applications for the Martin Lynn Scholarship are invited via the Society’s applications portal.